PHYL5510 Physiology of the Auditory System

 - Students are able to explain the physiological basis of normal hearing, including mechanical, hair cell and neural aspects of auditory transduction, and how malfunction of this normal physiology produces pathological responses within the inner ear and central auditory nervous system.

-- Typically this unit is assessed in the following ways: (1) continuous assessment and (2) an end-of-semester theory examination.
+- Indicative assessments in this unit are as follows: (1) continuous assessment and (2) an end-of-semester theory examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.